 I have tried elsewhere to pin down parallels and differences between art and science, including art and optics, after taking in Jacob van Ruisdael landscapes, while Rosemarie Trockel makes natural history into a collaboration at the heart of her retrospective.
 New media—from computer-driven art like Hope's to artist holograms by James Turrell—tempt artists to think of themselves as uniquely in touch with nature.
 They may not see themselves as a passive mirror onto nature, as before Modernism, but they can imagine art and science as sign systems encompassing nature.
 But the split between art and science goes back well before the twentieth century.
 With Romanticism, art becomes the expression of an active mind, just as John Constable humanizes nature with his studies of clouds and Salisbury Cathedral.
 Science could seem to threaten that view, with an impersonal nature, but science had new ambitions, too.

 The problem was that science had changed quite as much as art.
 The naturalist was ceding to the lawmaker, discovering not just tiny mysteries, but entire realms.
-Benjamin Franklin's key in a lightening storm gives way to laws uniting electricity, magnetism, and light.
+A key in a lightening storm for Benjamin Franklin gives way to laws uniting electricity, magnetism, and light.
 The discovery of new and extinct species leads to a theory of evolution.
 As for Hope, heat and chemistry make sense at the molecular level.
 Natural history becomes history, and the creative act struggles to keep up—or to remember the past.